KratosOmega/omega-portfolio/_posts/2018-09-03-Introduction_To_Probability.md

 >- Factorisation: ?

 - #### Conditional Independence
->- Twoo sets of variables X and Y are independent of each other given the state of the set of variable Z, write as follow:
+>- Two sets of variables X and Y are independent of each other given the state of the set of variable Z, write as follow:
 >\begin{equation}X \; \unicode{x2AEB} \; Y \; | \; Z\end{equation}
 > It means that:
 > \begin{equation}p(X,\;Y\;|\;Z) = p(X\;|\;Z)p(Y\;|\;Z)\;\;\; and \;\;\;p(X\;|\;Y,\;Z) = p(X\;|\;Z)\end{equation}